ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 * Capturing knowledge in the alpha cohort for future cohorts
 * Encouraging cooperative behaviour that RealFi and Web3 need in order to succeed
 * Fostering initiative in a social network to benefit RealFi as well as the RealFi community
-* Integrating and establishing RealFi into the Cardano ecosystem and culture
+* Integrating and establishing RealFi into the Cardano ecosystem and culture involving permissionless decision making
-* Mining existing and new relationships between SPOs to improve the resilience of RealFi and Cardano networks
+* Mining existing and new relationships between SPOs to improve the resilience of the RealFi and Cardano networks

-The [RealFi SPO Alpha Cohort Campaign Workshop](https://miro.com/app/board/uXjVH8rBCDE=) reflects SPO interest to engage in an active, progressive journey with RealFi based on belonging.
-In the RealFi DAO, SPO retention and advocacy—world building—is cultivated by:<sup><a href="#Williamson">1</a></sup>
+While an initial primary motivation for some SPOs to join the Accelerator Program may be financial or network security, the [RealFi SPO Alpha Cohort Campaign Workshop](https://miro.com/app/board/uXjVH8rBCDE=) reflects SPO interest to engage in an active, progressive or evolving journey with RealFi based on belonging, esteem and self-actualization.<sup><a href="#Maslow">1</a></sup>

+In the RealFi DAO, SPO retention and advocacy—world building—is cultivated by:<sup><a href="#Williamson">2</a></sup>

 * Pinpointing the value added to stakeholders
 * Structuring different stakeholder roles